oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-*  ensure that the authorization code was issued to the authenticated confidential client, or if the client is public, ensure that the code was issued to "client_id" in the request,
+*  ensure that the authorization code was issued to the authenticated confidential client, or if the client is public, ensure that the code was issued to `client_id` in the request,

 *  verify that the authorization code is valid,

+*  verify that the `code_verifier` parameter is present if and only if a `code_challenge` parameter was present in the authorization request,

-*  verify the "code_verifier" by calculating the code challenge from the received "code_verifier" and comparing it with the previously associated "code_challenge", after first transforming it according to the "code_challenge_method" method specified by the client, and
+*  if a `code_verifier` is present, verify the `code_verifier` by calculating the code challenge from the received `code_verifier` and comparing it with the previously associated `code_challenge`, after first transforming it according to the `code_challenge_method` method specified by the client, and

-*  ensure that the "redirect_uri" parameter is present if the "redirect_uri" parameter was included in the initial authorization request as described in {{authorization-request}}, and if included ensure that their values are identical.
+*  ensure that the `redirect_uri` parameter is present if the `redirect_uri` parameter was included in the initial authorization request as described in {{initiate-authorization-request}}, and if included ensure that their values are identical.